gradikay/Learning-Cryptocurrency/README.md

 This is how I learned to build Cryptos

-I will document my progress in learning how to build cryptocurrency with Solidity
+I have documented my progress while learning how to build cryptocurrency with Solidity
 ## Tools

 - MetaMask ( wallet )